TotalMerchandise/symfony-react-code-test/readme.md

 # Total Merchandise Symfony + React Code Test

 Welcome to the Total Merchandise code test.
+Please fork this repository.

-Your task is to build a page that lists sales staff, shows information and allows searching.
+Your task is to build a page that lists members of the sales team, shows staff information and is searchable.

 Requirements:
 - Create an API endpoint that returns sales staff.
 - Fetch and display sales staff using React.
 You should display all the appropriate information.
 - Add the ability to search staff by name. **Please filter your results in your API endpoint.**

-You are welcome to add any additional features you see fit.
+You are welcome to add any additional features you see fit and style the page however you like.

-We recommend you spend no longer than X hours on this test.
+We recommend you spend no longer than 2 hours on this test.

+Once you have completed the test please email your recruiter with a public link to your fork.

 ## Setup

 We have provided a base Symfony + React install.

+Firstly create a file called `.env` and copy the contents of `.env.example`.
+You will need to generate an `APP_SECRET`.

 You will need to run a `composer install` and also an `npm install`.

 Once installed you can run the server using `symfony server:start`.
+You will also need to run `npm run watch`.
 See [Symfony Install Docs](https://symfony.com/doc/current/setup.html) for more.

 Notable docs:

 - [Symfony UX React](https://symfony.com/bundles/ux-react/current/index.html)
 - [Symfony Encore](https://symfony.com/doc/current/frontend.html#webpack-encore)

 The file `default.html.twig` calls a React component found in `assets/react/controllers/Users.jsx`.
 We recommend you edit the existing `Users.jsx`.
-For your endpoint you'll need to create this from scratch.
+You will need to create your API endpoint from scratch.

 [Axios](https://github.com/axios/axios) is also installed.

 ## Help

-If you are unable to get this project working please get in touch with the recruiter you are working with.
+If you are unable to get this project working please contact the recruiter you are working with.

 ## Mock data